 An Independent study unit has an important place in senior secondary courses.
 It is a valuable pedagogical approach that empowers students to make decisions about their own individual learning.
 An Independent study unit must be proposed by an individual student, be for their own independent study and negotiated with their teacher.
 An Independent study unit requires the principal's written approval.
-The program of learning for an Independent study unit must must must must meet the unit goals and content descriptions as they appear in the course.
+The program of learning for an Independent study unit must meet the unit goals and content descriptions as they appear in the course.
+Students must have studied at least three standard 1.0 units from this course.